Governor-General of Tuvalu

-The monarch is the head of state of Tuvalu, with the governor-general performing the monarch's duties in Tuvalu.
+The governor-general performs the monarch's duties in Tuvalu.
 The constitutional convention is that the governor-general represents the monarch and acts on the advice of the prime minister.

 The office of the governor-general was created on 1 October 1978, when Tuvalu gained independence from the United Kingdom as a sovereign state and an independent constitutional monarchy.
-Since then, 10 individuals have served as governor-general.
+Since then, ten individuals have served as governor-general.
 The incumbent, since 28 September 2021, is Sir Tofiga Vaevalu Falani.

 Constitutional status and appointment

 The monarchy of Tuvalu exists in a framework of a parliamentary representative democracy.
 As a constitutional monarch, the King acts entirely on the advice of his government ministers in Tuvalu.
 The monarch is recognised in section 50 of the Constitution of Tuvalu, as a symbol of the unity and identity of Tuvalu.
-The powers of the head of state are set out in section 52 (1) of the Constitution.
+The powers and functions of the head of state are set out in Part IV of the Constitution.

-As set out in section 54 of the Constitution, the King's representative in Tuvalu is the governor-general.
-Section 58 of the Constitution requires the governor-general to perform the monarch's functions when the sovereign is outside Tuvalu or otherwise incapacitated.
-The governor-general is appointed by the monarch upon the advice of the Tuvaluan prime minister.
+As set out in section 55 of the Constitution, the King's representative in Tuvalu is the governor-general, who must be at least 50 years of age and be qualified to be elected as a member of parliament.
+The governor-general is appointed by the monarch for a four-year term.
+The appointment is made upon the advice of the Tuvaluan prime minister, "after the Prime Minister has, in confidence, consulted the members of Parliament".

+Section 59(1) of the Constitution requires the governor-general to perform the monarch's functions when the sovereign is outside Tuvalu or otherwise incapacitated.

+Vacancies and removal

+The governor-general may be removed from office by the King upon the advice of the prime minister, after consultation with parliament.
+The office becomes vacant if the governor-general ceases to be qualified to be elected as a member of parliament, and the governor-general may also resign by submitting written notice to the speaker of the Parliament of Tuvalu.